mako-framework/docs/02_routing_and_controllers/01_routing.md

 The first route will be matched if no `X-Api-Version` header is present or if the value equals `2.0`.
 The second route will be matched if the header value is set to `1.0`.

 > In the example above we used unnamed parameters for our constraints.
 You can also use named constraints (`api_version("version":"2.0")`).

-> Note that if you use named parameters then you'll have to use the parameter names to access the parameters in the constraint class.

 If you have constraints that you want to assign to all your routes then you can set them as global.